Your privacy is important

 Job applicants, staff members and contractors:

-In relation to personal information of job applicants, staff members and contractors, Outward Looking’s primary purpose of collection is to assess and (if successful) to engage the applicant, staff member or contractor, as the case may be.
+In relation to personal information of job applicants, staff members and contractors, LCP Global’s primary purpose of collection is to assess and (if successful) to engage the applicant, staff member or contractor, as the case may be.

-The purposes for which Outward Looking uses personal information of job applicants, staff members and contractors include:
+The purposes for which LCP Global uses personal information of job applicants, staff members and contractors include:

 - in administering the individual’s employment or contract, as the case may be;